hodrigohamalho/chatbot-kafka-artemis/camel-quarkus-kafka-consumer/README.md

 # camel-quarkus-kafka-consumer Project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
-This is an example consumer subscribing to a kafka topic and when messages arrive in that topic it saves the topic messages in mongoDB.
-Complementing the camel-quarkus-kafka-api project.
+This is an example consumer subscribing to a kafka topic raw messages and when messages arrive in that topic it saves the topic messages in processed Topic .
+Complementing the chat-bot project.

 ## Running the application in dev mode